zmcdaniel/fruits-and-veggies/readme.md

 ##Requirements

-Create a 3 column layout with bootstrap.
-Each column should contain a list (ul or table).
+A 3 column layout using Bootstrap has been created for you.

 ####Column 1: Fruit